GoogleCloudPlatform/community/tutorials/ai-platform-batch-prediction-keras/index.md

 ## Go through example notebooks using AI Platform Notebooks

-1. Go to the [AI Platform Notebooks](https://console.cloud.google.com/ai-platform/notebooks/) page in the Cloud Console].
+1. Go to the [AI Platform Notebooks](https://console.cloud.google.com/ai-platform/notebooks/) page in the Cloud Console.
 1. Start a new notebook instance by choosing **TensorFlow Enterprise 2.3 without GPUs** for the instance type.
 1. Open JupyterLab and execute the following command from the JupyterLab terminal: